Water polo: Mighty Hungary resurfaces in bid for gold

 LONDON Water polo heavyweights Hungary hammered the United States 11-6 on Monday to end the group stage on a high and show their rivals they will not relinquish their Olympic title without a fight.

-Hungary, the most successful country in Olympic water polo and aiming for their fourth consecutive gold medal, opened the London tournament with losses to Serbia and then Montenegro, but recovered with wins over Britain and Romania, while defeat of the Americans showed there was plenty of life left.
+Hungary, the most successful country in Olympic water polo and gunning for their fourth consecutive gold medal, opened the tournament with back-to-back losses to Serbia and Montenegro, but got back on track by beating Britain and Romania.

+The win over the Americans showed there is plenty of life left in the Hungarian team.

 "This is definitely the Hungary team of old," said U.S. captain Tony Azevedo, who was part of the team that lost in the Beijing final to Hungary.